Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-We absorbed the initial phase of motion (0 or $\pi$) into the signs of $B_{hkl}^{(i)}$, and any residual phases $\phi_i$ are only within $\pm 0.1\pi$.
-The fitting is based on linear prediction of the data in time domain, which gives robust and highly reproducible oscillator parameters~\citep{barkhuijsen1985retrieval,epps2019singular1,epps2019singular2,trigo2019coherent}.
-The fits to the experimental data using Eq.~(\ref{eq:intensity of DECP decomposition}) are shown with black lines in Fig.~\ref{fig:raw data} (a), which quantitatively capture the observed time dependence.
-The residuals (blue lines in Fig.~\ref{fig:raw data} (a)) show a slowly varying, non-exponential background not accounted for in the fit.
-This slowly varying background is likely due to strain that develops and propagates over the probed volume on longer, multi-ps timescales~\cite{reis2006ultrafast}.
-Thus, in what follows, we consider the photoexcited dynamics to occur effectively at constant volume at early times.
-Fig.~\ref{fig:raw data} (b) colored dots show the magnitude of the Fourier transform of the data in Fig.~\ref{fig:raw data} (a), black lines in (b) show the sum of Lorentzians obtained from the fitted parameters in Eq.(\ref{eq:intensity of DECP decomposition}).
-As described above, the data in Fig.~\ref{fig:raw data} (a) clearly reveal three modes at 0.9~THz, 2 THz and 4.5 THz, in agreement with the frequencies of the A$_g^{(1)}$, A$_g^{(2)}$ and A$_g^{(4)}$ modes observed in Raman measurements~\citep{chandrasekhar1977infrared}.
-Although the A$_g^{(3)}$ mode is visible in ultrafast pump probe optical reflectivity as well as Raman scattering measurements (see Appendix B), the fit residuals (blue lines in Fig.~\ref{fig:raw data}(a)) show no signature of the A$_g^{(3)}$ mode above the noise.
-The eigen displacements of the four A$_g$ modes obtained from harmonic phonon calculation with DFT are shown in Fig.~\ref{fig:raw data}(c).
-The A$_g^{(1)}$ displacements mainly involve shearing between bilayers along the $\bf{c}$-axis, while A$_g^{(2)}$ mainly buckles the bilayer by moving Sn and Se from the same atomic layer oppositely along $\bf{a}$-axis.
-The A$_g^{(3)}$ and A$_g^{(4)}$ displacements are similar to that of the A$_g^{(1)}$ and A$_g^{(2)}$ modes respectively, but with Sn atoms $\pi$ out of phase.
-Note that in DECP, the initial phase of motion is important, and the atomic motion direction can be opposite to what is shown in Fig.~\ref{fig:raw data}(c).
-The soft-phonon behavior of A$_g^{(1)}$ is of particular interest because it becomes unstable as the temperature approaches the Pnma-Cmcm phase transition at $T_c = 807$~K~\citep{li2015orbitally}.
+The A$_g^{(1)}$ phonon mode is of particular interest because it becomes unstable as the temperature approaches the Pnma-Cmcm phase transition at $T_c = 807$~K~\citep{li2015orbitally}, and it strongly overlaps with the order parameter of this second order phase transition\citep{chattopadhyay1986neutron,li2015orbitally,hong2019phase,Lanigan2020}.
 At $T > T_c$ this mode becomes an acoustic mode at the zone boundary $Y$ of the Cmcm Brillouin zone.
 Fig. \ref{fig:raw data} (d) shows the normalized mode frequency as a function of nominal absorbed fluence.
-For each mode, the frequency $\nu_i~(i\in \{1,2,4\} )$ is extracted from the Eq.~(\ref{eq:intensity of DECP decomposition}) fit to the (21$\bar{1}$) peak, then normalized by the zero-fluence extrapolation of $\nu_i$.
+The y-axis is obtained by normalizing the fitted frequency $\nu_i~(i\in \{1,2,4\} )$ from Eq.~(\ref{eq:intensity of DECP decomposition}) by their zero-fluence extrapolations.
 The A$_g^{(1)}$ mode softens (decreases frequency) as much as 20\% at the highest nominal absorbed fluence of the experiment (2.2~mJ/cm$^2$), while the A$_g^{(2)}$ and A$_g^{(4)}$ modes soften less than 4\%.
-Error bars represent the statistical error due to the shot-to-shot FEL intensity fluctuations and are estimated by the standard error in $\nu_i$ from fitting Eq.~(\ref{eq:intensity of DECP decomposition}) to random sub-samples of the data.
+Error bars of the frequencies represent the statistical error due to the shot-to-shot FEL intensity fluctuations and are estimated using the standard error of the $\nu_i$ ensemble obtained by the decomposition of random sub-samples of the data.
 The strong softening of $\nu_1$ suggests the existence of a lattice instability, i.e. a softening of the interatomic potential associated with the mode coordinate.
-Based on a robust analysis of $\tilde{I}_{hkl}(t)$, we show next that this instability is not associated with the thermal Pnma-Cmcm transition.
+Based on a robust analysis of $\tilde{I}_{hkl}(t)$, we show next that this instability is not associated with the thermal transition to Cmcm, but rather towards a structure that would resemble Immm for large displacements.